awslabs/data-solutions-framework-on-aws/framework/src/consumption/README.md

 The `RedshiftData` construct allows custom SQLs to run against the `RedshiftServerlessWorkgroup` via the Data API.
 This allows users to bootstrap Redshift directly from CDK.

-The `RedshitData` construct provides the following helpers for bootstrapping Redshift databases:
+The `RedshiftData` construct provides the following helpers for bootstrapping Redshift databases:
 - Run a custom SQL command
 - Create Redshift roles
 - Grant Redshift roles full access to schemas